aoterodelaroza/acpdb/README.md

   inserted if the evaluation is not already available in the database.
 If it is, the data is ignored.

 - `empty.dat`: evaluation of the empty method.
+This data is only inserted if the evaluation is not already available in the database.
+If it is, the data is ignored.

 - `x_y_z.dat`, where `x` is the atom (lowercase symbol), `y` is the angular momentum (lowercase symbol), and `z` is the exponent integer